 - Our Pupil Admissions number (PAN) is 58.
 We will not exceed our PAN in any year group.

 - Mid term applications are accepted if there is space and they live in catchment.

 - If the year group is full we will still admit if the child is named in an EHC plan otherwise applications will be unsuccessful and added to the school’s ranked (according to criteria) waiting list.

-- Parents have a right to appeal through the Diocese of Leicester Academy Trust (DLAT) (please see the over subscription criteria below).
+- Parents have a right to appeal through the RISE Academy Trust (please see the over subscription criteria below).

 OVER SUBSCRIPTION CRITERIA

 When there are more applications than there are places available, the governors will admit pupils according to the following criteria which are listed in order of priority.
 If there are fewer applications than places, then no application is refused.
 If there are too many requests, priority will be given to children in the appropriate age-range, whose parents applied on time, in the following order